Margin vs Padding: How They Differ & How to Use Them in Your Store

 Since margin is transparent, you can’t see the borders of this container.
 But, the effect of your changes will be obvious.

-Just as you are able to push elements away from each other by setting margins, you can also pull an element over another with negative margin.
+Just as you can push elements away from each other by setting margins, you can also pull an element over another with negative margin.

 So, instead of 20px of margin at the bottom of a certain element, you could do -20px and let the succeeding element encroach upon its northern neighbor.
-There are reasons to do this, which we will cover briefly below.
+There are reasons to do this, which we’ll cover briefly below.

 While margin and padding have similar special powers on your store pages, they do very different things.